What is a bus accident?

 • Head and neck injuries

 • Shoulder injuries

 • Psychological injuries

 Transportation services in the San Jose area

 There are a number of different bus services that are located in the San Jose area.
-The Santa Clara Valley Transportation Authority provides transit bus services throughout the city.
+In addition to VTA Light Rail , Santa Clara Valley Transportation Authority also provides transit bus services throughout the city.
 Greyhound has a bus station in San Jose, offering transportation to and from the city.
 The San Jose Unified School District provides school buses to transport children to and from school.
 There are also a number of private charter bus companies and party buses.
 In addition to the different buses that are available in San Jose, visitors and residents can also utilize the light rail system.